What is the Best Type of Mortgage for my Personal Situation and Why?

 Colorado residents have access to an incredible loan program that gets borrowers into their own home for as little as $1,000 down.
 It’s a much better deal than remaining in the rental market where you’re likely susceptible to rent hikes along with that annoying security deposit every time you move.

-If you have no money for down payment and do not qualify for a VA loan, don’t write off being a homeowner just yet.
+If you have no money for a down payment and do not qualify for a VA loan, don’t write off being a homeowner just yet.
 Ask about USDA loan program qualifications.
 You don’t have to buy a farm or ranch to enjoy the zero down payment benefit the program offers.

 In need of credit repair